eclipse/packages/homepage/_packages/cloud2edge/installation.md

 {% capture main %}

-You will need a Kubernetes instance in order to deploy this package.
-If you haven't done so already, take a look at our [Kubernetes installation]({{ "/prereqs" | relative_url }}) page.
+You will need a Kubernetes instance, the `kubectl` and the `helm` tool in order to deploy this package.
+Please refer to our [pre-requisites]({{ "/prereqs" | relative_url }}) page for details.
 Any Kubernetes compatible cluster will do, as long as it meets the requirements.

 ## Check access